US I 5.6 mini

 2. 5.6 Mini class land yachts bring rolling starts and large fleets to Worlds

+Appendix: 5.6 Mini Yacht Rules, courtesy of FISLY.
 A mini yacht is: Any assembled land or sand yacht that fits inside a continuous loop of rope 5.6 metres long.
 The rope must lie on the ground.
 The touching part of the tyres on the ground must fit inside the rope.
 The tyre size is maximum 400x8.
-The mast must be a circular tube; no wing section It is recommended that a mini yacht has an ...
+The mast must be a circular tube; no wing section ...

 3. Mini 6.5 or Mini-Transat boats: Minis for the Max

-February 27, 2005.
+The Didi - a radius chine plywood Mini 6.5 you can build yourself.
 Mini 6.5 or Mini-Transat boats attract great interest worldwide.
 Tiny but costly offshore yachts, they give spectacular sailing, but are generally beyond the ability of most amateur builders.
-The Didi Mini was commissioned by a client who wanted to build a Mini for himself and is our input toward reducing the cost of these boats.
+The Didi Mini was commissioned by a client who wanted to build a Mini for himself and ...

 English & Spanish.
 International Miniyacht (5.60) Class Association A Group for anyone interested in land sailing in small landyachts known as Miniyachts, Kart a Voile, Class 5.60, 5.6m, Minis etc...